BrockSpacek/Pokemon-API/README.md

 Create a single page pokemon application using the Pokemonapi

 ### Desktop 1440px, tablet 767px, mobile 425px

-## Credit Santi for helping with evolutions and Mike for helping with
+## Credit Santi for helping with evolutions and Mike for helping with Location Logic
+# Will be coming back to work on project

 Requirements:

 using the Pokemon API https://pokeapi.co/